Myoldmopar/cv/science.md

 This effort required learning intimate details of the simulation logic and history for central plants, and drastically reduced the amount of plant code.
 With this, plus the added SetComponentFlowRate functionality, the number of central plant defects dropped incredibly low.

-After joining NREL, I also led the effort to collect all the various plant components into a single base class PlantComponent.
+After joining NREL, I also led the effort to collect all the various plant components into a single base class [PlantComponent](https://github.com/NREL/EnergyPlus/blob/542d46babe10b7f4c4ea9e41d5e1d15357e4ba44/src/EnergyPlus/PlantComponent.hh#L59).
 This required designing the base class, holding multiple hackathon sessions, integrating dozens of branches from different developers, modifying the interface, testing, and polishing it all up.

 ## Shipping

-As part of the "MPACT" project, I extended EnergyPlus to simulate ships, or in other words, buildings that move and rotate.
+As part of the "MPACT" project, I extended EnergyPlus to simulate ships, or in other words, buildings that move and rotate ([PR #6188](https://github.com/NREL/EnergyPlus/pull/6188)).
 This involved changing the simulation engine for solar and other geometry calculations and also adding a water boundary condition to wall surfaces.
 The project was highly successful, and was accompanied by actual experimental validation of a ship room, where the EnergyPlus model matched very well.